 It is allowed to use oriental props and appropriate accessories (two veils, wings, saber, vases, knives, etc.) and any type of costume.
-Lifts and acrobatics are allowed.
+Lifts are allowed.
+Acrobatics movement are not permitted.
 Various dances, styles and fusions of fantasy styles like flamenco oriental, tribal, oriental tango, gothic and others are welcome.